leemunroe/htmlemail/README.md

 [Check out our blog](https://htmlemail.io/blog/) for more setup tutorials.

 ## Changelog

+### June 25 2019
+* Added source SCSS files to unlimited license pack
+* Added styles for Samsumg mobile that stops numbers turning into links

 ### June 27 2018
 * Adjust all spacing to a 8px base